atuc17/atuc17.github.io/_posts/2019-09-05-Cryptography-Intro.md

 Mathematics is usually considered "A subject could cause headache with numberous equations".
 Actually, it is =)))) Of course, **cryptography**, a subject based on mathematics, is also complicated.

-In fact, cryptography appears around us.
-For instance: teencode, cryptogram.
+In fact, cryptography appears around us such as teencode, cryptogram.
 In information theory, cryptography plays an important role in securing data on Internet, protecting privacy or even ransomware (WannaCry).

-**Cryptography** is an area studying how cryptography algorithms and cryptosystems work, and find ways to invent or break cryptosystems.
+**Cryptography** is an area studying how cryptography algorithms and cryptosystems work, and finding ways to invent or break cryptosystems.
 It may be difficult at the beginning (actually it is), but I hope this series could help you get access to cryptography and use knowledge to improve or secure your projects.